fozy81/Hello-World/data.md

 mode        : selfcontained # {standalone, draft}
 ---

-## Vision - Present environmental data as a web-based service
+## Vision - Presentation of environmental data as a web-based service

 * Dynamic
 * Open